oliversavio/go-graph-generator/README.md

 ## GO Graph Generator

-A simple utility to generated graphs using Graphviz
+A simple utility to generate graphs using Graphviz

 Currently only supports a simple Diagraph with Labels